larsgk/device-discovery/docs/explainer.md

 ## Key scenarios

-[If there are a suite of interacting APIs, show how they work together to solve the key scenarios described.]
+[If there is a suite of interacting APIs, show how they work together to solve the key scenarios described.]

 ### Scenario 1